tuxracer/touchclick/README.md

 ### Bind to touchend + provide a :hover style ###
 Binding to touchend or using [fastclick](https://github.com/ftlabs/fastclick) will remove the delay and provide some visual feedback.
 However, unlike touchclick and most native apps, when the user removes their finger from the element the :hover style sticks.
 While subtle, this still leaves web apps with a somewhat laggy feel.

+### Rely on tap-highlight-color ###
+Some browsers will add a large translucent overlay when items are tapped.
+However you do not have control over the exact style of an actively pressed element.
+This typically ends up looking a bit jenky.

 ## License
 Copyright (c) 2014, Derek Petersen